-In addition to the transportation assistance that Wellcare Prime provides, you can call the transportation provider at 1-866-910-7684, from 8 a.m. to 5 p.m., Monday through Friday.
+In addition to the transportation assistance that Wellcare Prime provides, you can call ModivCare at 1-866-910-7684, from 8 a.m. to 5 p.m., Monday through Friday.
 TTY users call 711.

 I. How to get covered services when you have a medical emergency or urgent need for care, or during a disaster